antgonzales/antgonzales.github.io/_posts/2014-09-28-sass-inception-rule-is-broken.markdown

 - The Inception Rule
 ---

 As a front-end developer, my job is not only to create usable and beautiful websites, but also to design mantainable and reusable code.
-If you've ever worked with SASS or a team that uses a pre-compiler, you've probably come across nesting in all of it's beautiful, ugly glory.
+If you've ever worked with SASS or a team that uses a preprocessor, you've probably come across nesting in all of it's beautiful, ugly glory.
 It's a way to quickly scope for page specific styles or grab selectors that may not have classes assigned.

 To help maintain nesting, the [Inception Rule](http://thesassway.com/beginner/the-inception-rule) has been the de facto answer to the problem.
 In this post, we'll look at how the rule is broken and how we can fix it.